lancesmithcc/grocerysync3/tasks.md

 - [x] Add invite generation functionality to ListView
 - [x] Fix item persistence issue in createItem function
 - [x] Fix shared lists not appearing on Home page by modifying getLists to rely on RLS
-- [ ] Test list creation functionality
+- [x] Test list creation functionality
-- [ ] Add any missing features to the application
-- [ ] Consider code refactoring if any file exceeds 500 lines

 ## Future Enhancements
 - [ ] Improve UI/UX of the application